ErichZimmer/OpenSync/README.md

  - Three (3) independent clocks mapped to all 8 output channels
  - Variable timing for each internal clock
  - Each clock can skip certain number of external triggers
  - Each clock can add delay between external trigger signal and pulse sequence signal
+ - Internal clocks and pulse sequncers can have different clock dividers

 ## File Architecture
 ```